-In reference \cite{cai2023hierarchical}, a bi-level coordination optimization model is introduced for an integrated energy system and a hybrid charging station, with the aim of maximizing social benefits while meeting the energy requirements of environmentally friendly vehicles for both electricity and hydrogen.
-The energy needs of an off-grid refueling station for electric and hydrogen vehicles, along with a temporary residence, are designed and analyzed in \cite{dastjerdi2023transient} using renewable energy sources such as wind and solar power.
+In \cite{cai2023hierarchical}, a bi-level coordination optimization model is introduced for an integrated energy system and a hybrid charging station, with the aim of maximizing social benefits while meeting the energy requirements of environmentally friendly vehicles for both electricity and hydrogen.
+The energy needs of an off-grid refueling station for electric and hydrogen vehicles, along with a temporary residence, are designed and analyzed in \cite{dastjerdi2023transient} while renewable energy sources such as wind and solar power are also considered.
 A low-carbon energy management model for a microgrid that integrates hydrogen, heat, and power systems, incorporating charging stations to simultaneously meet the energy needs of both hydrogen and electric vehicles, is presented in \cite{mansour2021multi}.
-An economically optimal energy management model for a charging station that utilizes a photovoltaic system and an electrolyzer to charge both electric and hydrogen vehicles is proposed in \cite{cciccek2022optimal}, employing a mixed-integer linear programming approach.
-In \cite{schroder2020optimization}, a grid-connected photovoltaic system for charging electric vehicles and refueling fuel cell vehicles was examined through numerical simulations and optimized using a genetic algorithm to identify cost-effective component sizes and energy management strategies.
+An economically optimal energy management model for a charging station that utilizes a photovoltaic system and an electrolyzer to charge both electric and hydrogen vehicles is proposed in \cite{cciccek2022optimal}.
+This study employs a mixed-integer linear programming approach.
+In \cite{schroder2020optimization}, a grid-connected photovoltaic system for charging electric vehicles and refueling fuel cell vehicles was examined through numerical simulations.
+The proposed system is optimized using genetic algorithm to identify cost-effective component sizes and energy management strategies.